 Here you’ve got two choices.
 You can either spend the next year improving your qualifications and reapplying to these same schools next application season, or you can lower the bar and apply to less competitive programs.

 More and more applicants these days are reapplicants – people who didn’t give up.
 And guess what?
-Reapplicants are more likely to get in than those in the general pool.
+Reapplicants do well.
 Why?
 Usually because reapplicants represent a more dedicated, focused, “serious” group.
-They know they want to get into a particular school, they know why, and the (usually) know what it takes and have worked hard to achieve it.
+They know why they want to attend a particular school, and they (usually) know what it takes and have worked hard to achieve it.

-Also, be willing to cast a wider net if you didn’t get a least some positive results (e.g. interviews) overall.
+Also, be willing to cast a wider net if you didn’t get at least some positive results (e.g. interviews).

 In this case, you applied to the right programs based on your qualifications – that is, you had what it takes to get in – but for some reason, you didn’t tell your story well in your application or made some other application error.
 You didn’t apply effectively.